Falur Rate Laek: Personal life

 Falur Rate Laek is married to Rosa Maria Quintão and they have four children, consisting of three daughters and one son.
 His interests include defense, citizenship, and history, and is known to attend seminars related to these interests.
 Falur can speak four languages, namely Tetum, Makasae, Portuguese and Indonesian.
-Falur also wrote a personal memoir named O Vôo da Pomba and was published on 2018.
+Falur also wrote a personal memoir named O Vôo da Pomba and was published in 2018.
 He is also a known fan of football, and he is known as the football club president of the Clube Lica-Lica Lemorai and as the Vice President of the Football Federation of Timor-Leste.